 Farmer Decision-Making and Technology Experimentation in Indonesia

-All farmers in the treatment group received compensation for their participation in the form of farming inputs, a guaranteed income from the plot they cultivated as part of the trial, and a small gift worth US$1.
+Farmers who participated in the sort and weight programs observed and assisted enumerators with planting, weighing, harvesting, and recording the results.
+Additionally, these farmers received compensation for their participation in the form of farming inputs, a guaranteed income from the plot they cultivated as part of the program, and a small gift worth US$1.

-Researchers conducted a follow-up survey from April to May 2008 to test whether farmers changed any of their methods after participating in the trial.
-After the first follow-up survey, farmers were given summarized trial results, which included information on the returns from different farming methods and highlighted which pod size and pod weight produced the highest yields, respectively.
-Enumerators talked through the results with the farmers, in addition to providing them with a written summary.
-Two months after the results were distributed, researchers conducted a second follow-up survey to determine whether farmers had changed their methods as a result of having received the trial results.
+Researchers conducted a follow-up survey from April to May 2008 to test whether farmers changed any of their farming methods after participating in the program.
+After the first follow-up survey, enumerators talked through results on returns from different farming methods with the farmers, in addition to providing them with a written summary.
+Two months after the results were distributed, researchers conducted a second follow-up survey to determine whether farmers had changed their methods as a result of having received the summary.

 Results and policy lessons

 Overall, simply participating in the program did not induce any changes to key input dimensions in the production of seaweed.
 Instead, farmers reported changing production techniques only after they were presented with summaries on results from the program.

 Farming optimization: Consistent with the dimensions they were inattentive to the results from the program indicate that farmers were not optimizing pod size.
 Among farmers in the weight program, researchers estimated that adopting the optimal pod size would increase their income by 37.9 percent on average, compared to the average pod size.
 Researchers estimated that the income gained from moving from the average pod size used by farmers prior to the evaluation to the most optimal size was 37.9 percent among farmers in the weight program.
 Farmers performed better in setting their distance between pods—a dimension they seemed to notice prior to the evaluation.
 Results from the weight program indicate that for 80 percent of farmers, the optimal distance between pods was 15 cm, which was the distance most farmers were already using.